Alitalia60/Rsschool-cv/cv.md

 I don't work in the IT field just now.

-As engineer , I was created some electronic units on microcontrollers, and create programs for it on Assembler, C++.
-At my job, i developed specific database fo enterprise, payment accounting program for utilities, for cable TV.
+As an engineer, I was engaged in the creation of some electronic blocks on microcontrollers and programs for them (in assembler, C ++).
+In my work, I developed application databases for the enterprise, a program for accounting for utility bills, cable television.

 Just now i'm working as a sysadmin at own company and continue to support some businesses that do not have their own sysadmin.